 The expected loss represents the probability weighted assessment of credit losses (i.e., the present value of all cash shortages) over the expected life of financial instrument, while the cash shortage itself is the difference between cash flows that belong to the Group and under the contract and cash flows that the Group expects to receive.
-Expected Credit Loss here represent probability-weighted estimates of credit losses (i.e., the present value of all cash shortages) that will arise over the expected life of a financial instrument, while the cash shortage itself is the difference between cash flows that belong to the Group under the contract and cash flows that the Group expects to receive.
+Expected Credit Loss here represent probability-weighted estimates of credit losses (i.e., the present value of all cash shortages) that will arise over the expected life of a financial instrument, while the cash shortage itself is the difference between cash flows that belong to the Group under the contract and cash flows that belong to the Group under the contract and cash flows that the Group under the contract and cash flows that the Group expects to receive.